KimmanuelKant/next-dashboard/README.md

 1. Enter your Fantasy Premier League **League ID** on the homepage to view the league's dashboard.
 2. Use the navigation tabs to toggle between **Team Statistics**, **Player Statistics**, **Awards** and **Chat**.
-3. Tables are interactive, allowing you to sort and filter data based on your preferences. (not yet implemented)
+3. Tables are interactive, allowing you to filter data based on your preferences.

 ## Future Plans